DavittBarry/wp-helsinkey-ecommerce/readme.md

 ## About this project

 The Helsinkey e-commerce music store is designed to provide a seamless shopping experience for music lovers and musicians.
 The platform offers a wide range of products, from digital music tracks to musical instruments.
+It is made on a theme built from scratch.

 For more about my work, visit my portfolio: [Davitt Portfolio](https://davittportfolio.com/)